-It’s worth bearing in mind that travelling within Malaysia is generally more expensive than other places in SEA, but it’s still not on par with the Western world.
+It’s worth bearing in mind that travelling within Malaysia is generally more expensive than other places in SE Asia, but it’s still not on par with the Western world.
 The Sailor and I have also both been working full-time on expat salaries.

 Despite being the second most expensive country in the region after Singapore (but still HEAPS more affordable) the savings potential in Malaysia is really good.
-This is partly because of the EPF.
+This is mainly because of the EPF.

 EPF is the Malaysian pension scheme.
 As an expat, contributions are voluntary, but if you choose to put in then your employer must too, increasing your yield.

 Even though we’re saving a lot whilst in KL (the Sailor is better than I am at putting funds aside!) we still have a really good standard of living.
 I couldn’t imagine having the same in London or Melbourne compared to what we have here, unless we were on a 6 figure salary, and even then it would be a struggle.